seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 There was a workshop followed by the summer school, introducing recent works related to relative Langlands duality and BZSV framework.
 Here I record summary of some of the talks that I was interested in.
-Again, if there are anything wrong written below, it is due to myself.

 ### Tony Feng - Rankin-Selberg unfolding for geometric periods